 For some, IDS’s generosity is difficult to fathom, because it does not lead to exploitation (or even expectation) but stands on its own without asking for much (if anything) in return.
 Inspiring the recipient seems to be its primary and/or sole purpose.
 Sometimes though, unfortunately, a type of sibling rivalry occurs amongst IDS’s followers (based on who is perceived to have gotten more attention, or who received a valuable gift).
 Such things can be common within families, including spiritual ones, and IDS’s has not been immune to it.

 6. Finally, some have criticized IDS’s recent apology letter for including explanations alongside the contrition, instead of being entirely unconditional.
 Such critiques are common enough amongst apology receivers, but they often ignore that some recipients of apologies actually want to know: what happened, what went wrong, and what (for better or worse) the person making the apology was thinking at the time.
-Such explanations can help preserve love and trust, and not providing said information caninstead be a disservice that leaves friends and followers unnecessarily confused.
-Also, it is noteworthy that these explanatory aspects of a full apology are seen to occur in our sacred texts, in the apologies made by great personalities, who thereby set an example for thoughtful devotees to follow in both making and receiving apologies.
+Answering such questions can help preserve love and trust, and not doing so can be a disservice that leaves friends and followers unnecessarily confused.
+Also, it is noteworthy that this explanatory aspect of a full apology is seen to occur in our sacred texts, in the apologies made by great personalities, who thereby set an example for thoughtful devotees to follow in both making and receiving apologies.

-There will always be some that criticize whatever is written.
-There will also always be individuals that make accusations going far, far beyond what has actually occurred.
+There will always be some that criticize whatever is written, and there will also always be individuals that make accusations going far, far beyond what has actually occurred.
 Given all the details that have been surveyed above though, IDS’s apology can be seen for what it was—a sincere statement from a senior devotee of excellent character; one that nonetheless made some misjudgments that he has acknowledged and apologized for.